Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon RX 460 should be 94% faster than the GeForce GTS 450 1GB in general, due to its higher bandwidth. (explain)
+Memory BandwidthThe Radeon RX 460 should theoretically be quite a bit faster than the GeForce GTS 450 1GB in general. (explain)

-Texel RateThe Radeon RX 460 is quite a bit (approximately 144%) better at anisotropic filtering than the GeForce GTS 450 1GB. (explain)
+Texel RateThe Radeon RX 460 is a lot (more or less 144%) more effective at texture filtering than the GeForce GTS 450 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison